6 Unforgettable Tuscany Itineraries: Your Guide to Exploring Italy's Most Beautiful Region

 - Participate in guided tastings at Antinori nel Chianti Classico, a stunning architectural marvel

-- Overnight in a wine resort or converted castle
+- Overnight stay in a wine resort or converted castle

 Day 2: Exploring Chianti Villages